Sydney Park Wetlands Alexandria

 Take a seat on one of the benches on the lower level of the park and watch the boaties enjoying the waterway.

-• Public transport rating: Ok – a 10-minute walk from Como Station
+• 10 minute walk from Como Station

-• Dog-friendly: Yes, dogs on leash are welcome
+• Dogs on a leash are welcome

 Where: 2A Cremona Rd, Como